Hearing Without Obeying: The Exposure of Religious Spectators

 Ezekiel 33:30-33 confronts listeners who treat prophetic revelation as compelling speech rather than covenant summons.
 They come near, sit before the prophet, and hear the Lord's words, but their mouths speak devotion while their hearts chase gain.
 The passage warns that the confirmed fulfillment of God's word will reveal both the prophet's authenticity and the hearers' guilt for listening without obedience.

-33 “When this comes to pass—behold, it comes—then they will know that a prophet has been among them.”
+33 So when it comes to pass—and surely it will come—then they will know that a prophet has been among them.”

 Ezekiel 33:30-33 confronts listeners who treat prophetic revelation as compelling speech rather than covenant summons.
 They come near, sit before the prophet, and hear the LORD's words, but their mouths speak devotion while their hearts chase gain.
 The passage warns that the confirmed fulfillment of God's word will reveal both the prophet's authenticity and the hearers' guilt for listening without obedience.